2016 United States House of Representatives elections in Florida: District 16

-Republican Vern Buchanan has represented the district since being elected in 2012.
+Republican Vern Buchanan had represented the district since being elected in 2012.
 He previously represented the 16th district from 2009 to 2013, prior to the decennial redistricting.
 Buchanan ran for re-election.
 Buchanan had previously considered running for the U.S. Senate instead.

-Attorney Jan Schneider and airline pilot Brent King are running for the Democratic nomination.
+Republican primary

+If Buchanan had not run for re-election, potential Republican candidates expected to be interested in running included Senate Majority Leader Bill Galvano, State Senator Nancy Detert, former state senator Pat Neal, Manatee County Supervisor of Elections Mike Bennett, State Representative Greg Steube, and Sarasota Sheriff Tom Knight.